Talking to Kids

 Marijuana Risks (With Quiz)

 Many youth today do not consider marijuana use a risky behavior.
 However, marijuana use comes with real risks that can impact a young person’s health and life.
-Source: Substance Abuse and Mental Health Services Administration (SAMHSA) Today’s marijuana is stronger than ever before.
-In fact, the concentration of THC in marijuana has tripled in the…
+Source: Substance Abuse and Mental Health Services Administration (SAMHSA) Addiction: People can and do become addicted to marijuana.
+Approximately 1 in 10 people who use marijuana will become…

 -